Skip to main content

 Walk or Cycle The Tarka Trail in North Devon - There's Room for All!

 A day to re-discover the joys of cycling - or long walks without hill climbs.
 The Tarka Trail is an estuary and riverside foot and cycle path running from Braunton along the Taw estuary to Barnstaple, thence to the other side of the Taw and along the Torridge estuary to Bideford.
-From Bideford, the Tarka Trail follows the River Torridge through idyllic North Devon countryside passing Great Torrington (see Saturday) all the way to Meeth.
+From Bideford, the Tarka Trail follows the River Torridge through idyllic North Devon countryside, passing Great Torrington (see Saturday) to Meeth.
 The good news is that, although the route is some 30-40 miles long each way, you don’t have to cycle all of it!
-You don’t even need to bring your own bikes, as there are very reasonably priced cycle hire establishments to be found in Braunton, Barnstaple, Bideford and Great Torrington.
+You don’t need to bring your own bikes, as there are reasonably priced cycle hire establishments in Braunton, Barnstaple, Bideford and Great Torrington.

-A favourite trip by locals is from Barnstaple to Instow.
-Stop at Fremington Quay where the café serves the most wicked hot chocolates with marshmallows and whipped cream.
+A locals favourite trip by locals is from Barnstaple to Instow.
+Stop at Fremington Quay, where the café serves the most wicked hot chocolates made with marshmallows and whipped cream.
 At Instow, take a beach picnic, or lunch at The Wayfarer or The Boathouse.
-You can even take a ferryboat across the water to the fishing port of Appledore and lose yourself in the maze of tiny streets discovering little arts and craft galleries.
-But, whatever you do, ensure you leave time enough to enjoy a large cornet of Hockings ice cream sold from a 1950’s van on the Quays at Instow and Appledore.
+You can even take a ferryboat across the water to the fishing port of Appledore and lose yourself in the maze of tiny streets, discovering little arts and crafts galleries.
+But, whatever you do, ensure you leave time enough to enjoy a large cornet of Hocking's ice cream sold from a 1950s van on the Quays at Instow and Appledore.
 It’s simply the best ice cream in Devon.
-If you’re really in need of extra calories ask for a ‘girt dollop’ of local clotted cream to go with it.
+If you’re really in need of extra calories, ask for a ‘girt dollop’ of local clotted cream to go with it.
 At least you can work it off when cycling the return leg of your journey.

 Recommended Place to Stay: North Yeo, Instow